-Knowing how to calculate marginal vs. effective tax rate can give you perspective on how much you’re paying in taxes.
+Knowing how to calculate your marginal vs. effective tax rate can give you perspective on how much you’re paying in taxes.
 You can also use the comparison between the two to look for opportunities to maximize tax savings.

 Table of Contents